 What is Assessment?

-Assessment is a continuing process aimed at understanding and improving institutional, program level and classroom level achievement.
+Assessment is a continuous process aimed at understanding and improving institutional, program level and classroom level achievement.
 It involves:

-- Setting appropriate criteria and high expectations for learning quality; systematically gathering, analyzing, and interpreting evidence to determine how well performance matches those expectations and standards; Using the resulting information to document, explain, and improve performance.
+- Setting appropriate criteria and high expectations for learning; systematically gathering, analyzing, and interpreting evidence to determine how well performance matches those expectations and standards; using the resulting information to document, explain, and improve performance.

-Assessment affirms those things that are going well.
-Assessment also helps identify what is not going well, and can point to the specific changes that might be needed at a program or course level to improve student learning and achievement.
+Assessment affirms those things that are going well and helps identify what is not going well.
+Assessment can point to the specific changes that might be needed at a program or course level to improve student learning and achievement.